CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Minimum and Maximum Values

-Properties representing numeric values, fixed-length numeric arrays, and vectors may specify a minimum (`minimum`) and maximum (`maximum`).
-Minimum and maximum values may represent bounds of the valid range for a property, or the exact minimum and maximum values found in the dataset.
+Properties representing numeric values, fixed-length numeric arrays, vectors, and matrices may specify a minimum (`minimum`) and maximum (`maximum`).
+Minimum and maximum values may represent component-wise bounds of the valid range for a property.

 > **Example:** A property storing GPS coordinates might define a range of `[-180, 180]` degrees for longitude values and `[-90, 90]` degrees for latitude values.
-If the dataset contains GPS coordinates only in a small region, more specific ranges may be given instead.

 #### Required Properties and No Data Values